giawa/opengl4csharp/README.md

 I'm assuming that you have your shader program loaded (use the example one above if not).
 Here we'll use the Geometry class to quickly build up a cube and render it in our OnRenderFrame method.

-First, create the cube during initialization (just after setting up FreeGLUT, but just before Glut.glutMainLoop()).
+First, create the cube during initialization (just after CreateWindow, but before the main loop).
 We also need to set up the shader with some defaults for the modelview and projection matrices.

 ```csharp
 // set up some defaults for the shader program project and modelview matrices